Frequently Asked Questions

 - What happens if my doctor changes my prescription after I receive my glasses?

-If your doctor changes your prescription due to vision problems you are experiencing with your recent glasses purchase, we will replace your lenses one time for free.
-You must return the frames to us within 30 days from the delivery date.
-The replacement lenses will be made with the same lens material and treatments that were previously selected, and will require you to mail-in your existing frames, though we will provide you with Free Return Postage.
+If your doctor changes your prescription due to vision problems you are experiencing with your recent glasses purchase, we will replace your lenses for free within 365 days from delivery date.
+The replacement lenses will be made with the same lens material and treatments that were previously selected and will require you to mail in your existing frames.
+Contact our Customer Service Department for more details.

 - Does AC Lens sell prescription sunglasses or Transitions®?